open-telemetry/opentelemetry-erlang-contrib/utilities/opentelemetry_telemetry_metrics/README.md

 aggregation supported on synchronous instruments in Erlang/Elixir OpenTelemetry.
 When it is added to the SDK this library will be updated to no longer ignore metrics of this type.

+## Dealing with InstrumentationScope

+In OpenTelemetry [Instrumentation
+Scope](https://opentelemetry.io/docs/concepts/instrumentation-scope/) is used to associate emitted telemetry with the code it comes from.
+In Elixir this is usually an OTP Application.
+Since the Scope needs to be defined when creating the OpenTelemetry Instrument we must include it when creating a `Telemetry.Metric` as a `reporter_opt`.